sdc4-rice/willresen_bidbuy/README.md

 ## Usage

+First, make sure you have MongoDB installed and running.

-Seed the database: `npm run seed`.
+Then seed the database: `npm run seed`

 ## Requirements